YousefED/typescript-json-schema/README.md

 ## Features

 * Compiles your Typescript program to get complete type information.
 * Translates required properties, extends, annotation keywords, property initializers as defaults.
+You can find examples for these features in the [test examples](https://github.com/YousefED/typescript-json-schema/tree/master/test/programs).

 ## Usage